VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction: Conclusion

 \section{Conclusion}

-In this paper, we have addressed the fundamental limitations inherent in the prevailing pixel-aligned paradigm for feed-forward 3D Gaussian Splatting.
-We have identified that existing methods suffer from a rigid coupling of Gaussian density to input image resolution and a high sensitivity to multi-view alignment errors.
-To overcome these challenges, we have introduced VolSplat, a novel framework that fundamentally shifts the reconstruction process from 2D pixels to a 3D voxel-aligned space.
+We address the fundamental limitations inherent in the prevailing pixel-aligned paradigm for feed-forward 3D Gaussian Splatting.
+We identify that existing methods suffer from a rigid coupling of Gaussian density to input image resolution and a high sensitivity to multi-view alignment errors.
+To overcome these challenges, we introduce VolSplat, a novel framework that fundamentally shifts the reconstruction process from 2D pixels to a 3D voxel-aligned space.
 By constructing 3D voxel feature and predicting Gaussians directly from this unified representation, our method effectively decouples the 3D scene from the constraints of the input views.
 This voxel-centric design enables adaptive control over Gaussian density according to scene complexity and inherently resolves alignment ambiguities, leading to more geometrically consistent and faithful reconstructions for downstream tasks.